geopandas/geopandas/doc/docs.rst

   Returns a ``GeoSeries`` of (cheaply computed) points that are guaranteed to be within each geometry.

+.. attribute:: GeoSeries.exterior

+  Returns a ``GeoSeries`` of LinearRings representing the outer boundary of each polygon in the GeoSeries.
+(Applies to GeoSeries containing only Polygons).

+.. attribute:: GeoSeries.interiors

+  Returns a ``GeoSeries`` of InteriorRingSequences representing the inner rings of each polygon in the GeoSeries.
+(Applies to GeoSeries containing only Polygons).

 `Unary Predicates`

 .. attribute:: GeoSeries.is_empty